Marty Grabstein

-Marty Grabstein (born November 28, 1954) is an American actor, best known for voicing Courage in Courage the Cowardly Dog.
+Marty Grabstein is an American actor, best known for voicing the titular character in the Cartoon Network animated series Courage the Cowardly Dog.

 Career

 Grabstein's career has included work in films, television series, live sketch comedy, theater and commercials.
 Grabstein’s film credits include Bury The Evidence and Apartment #5C.
 His television credits include parts on three Law & Order series, Third Watch, and Conviction.

-In addition to roles in several theater productions, Grabstein co-wrote and co-starred with Rick Mowat for their sketch comedy act Lab Rats, which performed to rave reviews in comedy clubs throughout New York City.
-For instance, as The Lab Rats they were regular performers in Joel Selmeier's One Minute Play Contest about which John Heilpern, in a review in the New York Observer, wrote "one brilliant sketch (created and performed by two lunatics, Marty Grabstein and Rick Mowat) had me on the floor with laughter.
-Entitled Long Fuse, it had just two lines of dialogue:
+In addition to roles in several theater productions, Grabstein co-wrote and co-starred with Rick Mowat for their sketch comedy act Lab Rats, which they performed in comedy clubs throughout New York City.
+During the years they performed in that show they regularly arrived with new material.